neyocloud/swiggy-clone-b/README.md

 ```

-After apply, Terraform outputs the new EC2’s public IP
+After apply, Terraform outputs the new EC2’s public IP.

-We use that IP to SSH into the server.
+I used that IP to SSH into the server.

-Instance Setup: Once the EC2 is up, we SSH in and install necessary tools: Docker (to run SonarQube and for building images), and any dependencies for the runner.
+Instance Setup: Once the EC2 was up, I SSH’d in and installed the necessary tools: Docker (to run SonarQube and to build images), and any dependencies required for the runner.
 For example: